Boeing rejects Aerojet Rocketdyne bid for ULA launch venture

 He said investment by privately-held companies like Space Exploration Technologies, or SpaceX, and Blue Origin had also changed the dynamic, since they were looking at opportunities with NASA, satellite operators and even in deep space travel.

-Chris Chadwick, president of Boeing's defence division, said Boeing had not given any serious consideration to the Aerojet bid, and was not looking for other offers.
+Chris Chadwick, president of Boeing's defense division, said Boeing had not given any serious consideration to the Aerojet bid, and was not looking for other offers.

 "You look at ULA with 99 consecutive launches without an accident.
 We're the best in industry.
 Others are trying to attain the record we have," he told reporters at the conference.
 "We think we have a real good competitive position, and we're committed for the long term."